jeria93/scrum-guide/README.md

 - Could haves (A desirable feature, not mandatory as, map of areas to rest your dog)
 - Won't haves (Features that are not currently on focus, may be implemented later)

+### Things that went great

+- Great teamwork
+- Everyone put effort
+- Communication was a key driven factor
+- We hade alot of user stories with good descriptions which made it easy to break them down to tasks
+- Using Trello

+### Things that went less great

+- Overloaded Product Backlog from the beginning, to many user stories which led it to ve dificult to prioritise
+- The space was fast, we where a little too enthusiastic which resulted in rushed completion, we had to make adjustments after feedback.
+- Because of an overloaded PB there were som unclear User Stories, some of them lacked clarity leading to misunderstanding
 ---

 <p align="right">(<a href="#readme-top">back to top</a>)</p>